 Resident Evil trailer

 Max Payne – definitely too much payne

 Oh Lord, why?
-This is the perfect example of why videogame movies don’t work: because writers and producers feel this NEED to make up a mediocre story when they’ve got a perfectly serviceable story already!
+This is the perfect example of why videogame movies don’t work: because writers and producers feel this uncontrollable urge to make up a mediocre story when they’ve got a perfectly serviceable plot already!
 The first Max Payne game is a modern noir with a tragic badass protagonist out for revenge in a city going straight to hell.
-In the movie we have Mark Wahlberg, the obvious choice for a badass protagonist, and Mila Kunis playing the tragic heroine.
+In the movie we have Mark Wahlberg, the obvious choice for a badass protagonist,along with Mila Kunis playing the tragic heroine.
 The plot is a mess in trying to jumble up the plot of the first two games, while doing a disservice to both, the action is poor and the directing mediocre.
-Really one of the worst messes that was made out of a easily adaptable game.
+Really one of the worst messes that was made out of an easily adaptable game.
 I wasn’t expecting much out of Mortal Kombat, but out of Max Payne?
 Well, at least something decent!

 Max Payne movie

 Often dubbed “the worst director alive” (he’s not), I’m not gonna bother to individually list every videogame inspired movie directed by our German friend, cause it’s not worth the time, yours and mine.
 But hey, if he wants to have a boxing match with me, I’m available!
 In a span of five years (2004-2009), as a way of avoiding paying taxes in his homecountry, he directed:

 - House of the Dead – a mediocre zombie movie with an awful cast and random sequences from the videogame spliced in.
 There is also a sequel – strangely enough not directed by Uwe – which has even less to do with the game series.
 I didn’t bother to see it.